brittanieboyko/employees/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Domains
+## Domains <br />
-* Employee Directory is currently being hosted on [Heroku](https://heroku.com/) at https://employee-directory-129.herokuapp.com/
+Employee Directory is currently being hosted on [Heroku](https://heroku.com/) at https://employee-directory-129.herokuapp.com/

 ## Built with:
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).